Faulty burglar alarms can be annoying not only to the householder but neighbours and even passers-by.

 Broken alarms also undermine the effectiveness of security systems as a deterrent again unwanted intruders.

 Regularly sounding alarms not only annoy neighbours they promote the notion that a signal is always false and to be ignored rather than acted on.

 There exist many things that trigger a false alarm and much depends on the system and its use.

 However, engineers from Crown Securities UK are called out to scores of faulty alarms every month, and they find problems that are common to many systems.

 Poor connections are a widespread cause of faulty alarm callouts and can be caused by erosion, improper use, water infiltration and a host of other sources.
 They are usually easy to fix, but the problem is finding them in the first place, especially in large and sophisticated security systems.

-Worn out batteries are another common cause of security system failure.
-Wireless system, in particular, can be affected by degraded cells and this is a problem with systems that are not regularly checked and maintained.
+Worn-out batteries are another common cause of security system failure.
+A wireless system, in particular, can be affected by degraded cells, and this is a problem with systems that are not regularly checked and maintained.

 Interference from animals, both domestic pets such as cats and wild animals such as mice or birds, is often behind faults in the security alarm network.
-This is often the case in units that are fixed outside or in roof spaces.
+It is often the case in units that are fixed outside or in roof spaces.